How DevOps Is Automating the Workplace

 These are the most common concerns a CIO faces when dealing with DevOps:

-Traditionally, enterprise architecture plays a role of standardizing and constraining.
+Traditionally, enterprise architecture plays the role of standardizing and constraining.
 However, that is not the case in an agile world.
-Because architectures evolves through teamwork, enterprise architecture should play a hands-on role, simplifying and guiding the enterprise to a flexible and agile architecture.
+Because architectures evolve through teamwork, enterprise architecture should play a hands-on role, simplifying and guiding the enterprise to a flexible and agile architecture.

 Acknowledge and get accustomed to risky processes before eliminating or moderating them, as risk-based returns are often underestimated.
 When it comes to IT leadership, the consequences of agile and DevOps thinking are far-reaching.
 It is time for IT leaders to take personal responsibility for business outcomes, rather than being passive recipients of business requirements.